TiendaNube/api-docs/resources/payment_provider.md

 ###### Detailed Specification

 The *detailed specification* allows the use of more specific business rules.
 This specification is intended to support future business rules as well, so expect this feature to support more fields in the future.
-Also, feel free to discuss more functionalities with *Nuvemshop's Platform Team*.
+Also, feel free to discuss more functionalities with *Tiendanube's Platform Team*.

 | Field           | Type             | Description                                                           |
 |:----------------|:-----------------|:----------------------------------------------------------------------|